 No, President Lincoln’s Cottage is not part of the National Park Service system even though it is a National Monument and a National Historic Landmark.
 President Lincoln’s Cottage is an independent 501(c)(3) public charity not-for-profit operated through a cooperative agreement with the Armed Forces Retirement Home and the National Trust for Historic Preservation.

 The Robert H. Smith Visitor Education Center was the first building at a site of the National Trust for Historic Preservation to receive Leadership in Energy and Environmental Design (LEED) Certification from the U.S. Green Building Council.
 The building officially attained LEED Gold Certification in 2009.
 The National Trust for Historic Preservation rehabilitated the historic building in a way that minimized adverse environmental impact.
 For more information on the Visitor Education Center and the self-guided “eco tour,” click here.

-President Lincoln’s Cottage is a site of the National Trust for Historic Preservation, which restored and first opened to the public the Cottage.
+President Lincoln’s Cottage is a site of the National Trust for Historic Preservation, which restored the Cottage prior to its opening.
 The National Trust for Historic Preservation, a privately funded nonprofit organization, works to save America’s historic places.
-We are the cause that inspires Americans to save the places where history happened.
-The cause that connects us to our diverse pasts, weaving a multi-cultural nation together.
-The cause that transforms communities from places where we live into places that we love.
-As the leading voice for preservation, we are the cause for people saving places.
+They are a leading voice for preservation, the cause for people saving places.